 The Long History of Gatekeeping in Knowledge Work

-Every leap in human history begins with one realization: knowledge expands faster than our ability to access it and the first knowledge silos.
+Every leap in human history begins with one realization: knowledge expands faster than our ability to access it.

 Yet the instinct to protect, catalogue, and control never disappeared; it only found new containers.
 The monks’ walls became folders and passwords of today.
-Their illuminated scrolls became versioned documents and shared drives, the early prototypes of our modern collaboration tools.
+Their illuminated scrolls became versioned documents and shared drives.

 Every era redefines how humans collaborate, from scrolls to spreadsheets to Slack.
 Each promised clarity.
 Each ended in tool overload.
 We once lost knowledge to fire.
 Now we lose it to folders.

 The intention to preserve was noble.
 The outcome, familiar.
-We mistook preservation for progress once, and we’ve been repeating that mistake ever since, building productivity tools that protect information but freeze meaning.
+We mistook preservation for progress once, and we’ve been repeating that mistake ever since.

 Alexandria Reborn